ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 <!-- sample images -->

-In essence, the way they work is that VQGAN generates the images, while CLIP judges how well the image matches our text prompt:
+In essence, the way they work is that VQGAN generates the images, while CLIP judges how well the image matches our text prompt.
+This interaction guide our generator to produce more "accurate" images:

 <!-- draw stuff because it's fun -->